 We are committed to Workplace Safety and Health ("WSH") and take every precaution to prevent occupational injuries among employees by implementing a Safe Management Plan.
 We believe that optimum work conditions not only improve the safety of our employees, but also boost morale.
 As an essential requirement, we are in compliance with the Ministry of Manpower's WSH Act.
 In addition, we have attained certification for bizSAFE.
 These well recognized standards provide us with the frameworks to manage risks associated with safety and health in our workplace.
-In FY2021, no workplace safety incidents had been reported.
-We will continue to aim for zero cases of workplace safety and health incidents.
+In FY2022, 1 workplace safety incident had been reported.
+A worker had suffered a hand injury while operating a machine in the warehouse.
+As part of the preventive measures, our safety officer has briefed all workers about the potential hazards and exploring the use of tongs to retrieve the wire rope after annealing from the machine.
+We will aim for zero cases of workplace safety and health incidents with the implementation of these preventive measures.